What Is Neurofeedback Therapy?

 During a session, the therapist compares what your brainwaves are doing to what you want them to accomplish.
 As the brainwaves enter a preferred state, you may be rewarded with a positive image on a computer screen, such as a movie or a video game.
 The images and sounds on the screen may tell you that your brainwaves are doing the right thing because the video game or movie will only turn on when you are in the desired brain wave state.

-Neurofeedback sessions may teach your brainwaves how to act in response to certain stimuli.
+These sessions may teach your brainwaves how to act in response to certain stimuli.
 Like engaging in physical exercise to build specific muscles, the more you exercise your brain, the more opportunity it has to reach its highest effectiveness.

 During your session, you may be hooked up to the brainwave monitor and the computer so that when your brain starts to push the brainwaves in the proper position, your movie or game will start.
 When your brain waves change, the movie or game will go dark.
 After some time, your brain should start catching on and improving, so the therapist may increase the difficulty level to further reinforce the brain's new activity.

 For example, in the case of lifting weights, once you can lift a certain amount, you may add more weight to continue building your muscles.
 Neurofeedback therapy can be similar.
 The number of sessions it takes for patients to learn and change may depend on each person and their stated goals.
-However, a neurofeedback therapist can track your progress through a behavioral rating scale.
+However, a therapist can track your progress through a behavioral rating scale.

 Neurofeedback therapy is a form of EEG biofeedback that assists in the self-control of your brain function on your own by using mental stimulation and strategies.
-The idea of EEG biofeedback and neurofeedback sessions is to increase the brain's efficiency and teach it how to keep brain waves moving at the optimal frequency and direction.
-There are several types of neurofeedback therapies EEG biofeedback techniques for specific symptoms or mental health diagnoses.
+The idea of EEG biofeedback sessions is to increase the brain's efficiency and teach it how to keep brain waves moving at the optimal frequency and direction.
+There are several types of neurofeedback therapies and EEG biofeedback techniques for specific symptoms or mental health diagnoses.
 With the help of software, a therapist can build a treatment specialized to your needs.
-Your typical neurofeedback session will be tailored to your goals.
+Your typical session will be tailored to your goals.

 Low-resolution electromagnetic tomography (LORE-TA) uses more electrodes than the other types, which allows the therapist to train more than one area of brain activity simultaneously.
 Most methods use two sensors and focus on one area, but by using this more intense method, therapists may treat OCD, depression, and dependency.

-Hemoencephalographic Neurofeedback (HEG)
+Hemoencephalographic (HEG)

-Hemoencephalographic (HEG) neurofeedback is often used for treating chronic migraine symptoms.
+Hemoencephalographic (HEG) is often used for treating chronic migraine symptoms.
 It uses the feedback of cerebral blood flow to determine the best course of treatment.

 Your brain's alpha waves are linked to relaxation and feelings of calmness but may also be essential to focus and alertness.
 This procedure aims to relax your muscles and let you sleep when needed by improving your mental health while awake.
 It may be an advantageous treatment for brain injuries, memory challenges, mental performance concerns, anxiety disorders, or chronic pain.